 – For dried and smoked delicacies like prosciutto and ham, it is advisable to try out how spicy and salty they are.
 You can choose some of the white wines, while the red ones are more varied.
 Among the Slovenian wines, you can choose “Teran, Refošk, Modra Frankinja, Barbera, and Cabernet Sauvignon.”

 – Goose meat and turkey are also adaptable, as they come with red wines and also with semi-dry white wines.
 Among the dry, you can choose Pinella(the autochthonous vine in Slovenia), between semi-dry chardonnay or rhine riesling.
 In contrast, between the red, you can choose merlot, cabernet sauvignon, blue pinot, or “Refosco.”

 Lighter poultry, such as chicken and turkey, flirts with rosé and young red wines, and on white with dry sauvignon and dry cherry or semi-dry Chardonnay and Pinot Gris.

 Of course, there are many more recommended combinations of meat and wine, so do not be afraid to try something new.
 Remember that food and wine matching have to be your game and not your burden.

 Discover your original combinations

 If you are just getting to know the wine-culinary world, you can help yourself in the first steps of self-combining food and wine in various ways – including smartphone applications.
 Later, when you know more about wines, you will be able to start exploring and searching for your favorite combinations.
-You may stay in more general combinations that will be recommended by your apps from your phone, but it may rely on you to the micro level, where you will, according to your knowledge and taste, choose the exact wine of your favorite winemaker.
+You may stay in more general combinations that your apps will recommend from your phone.
+Still, it may rely on you to the micro-level, where you will, according to your knowledge and taste, choose the exact wine of your favorite winemaker.
 Enjoy food and wine matching!
 You can read more about food and wine matching on this blog.